UltraEngine/Documentation/CPP/Camera_SetDepthPrepass.md

 # Camera::SetDepthPrepass

-Disabling the depth prepass can be useful when debugging tessellation shaders, or other shaders that alter vertex positions.

 ##

+## Remarks

+By default, Ultra Engine will render the depth only in a pre-pass before final rendering.
+This ensures that expensive lighting calculations are only performed on unoccluded pixels.
+However, in vertex-heavy scenes, or scene with heavy tessellation, it can be faster to disable the camera depth pre-pass with this method.

+Disabling the depth prepass can also be useful when debugging tessellation shaders, or other shaders that alter vertex positions.